poga/lua53-notes/src/table.md

 }
 ```

-There are many different hashtable implementation in the world.
-Lua choose [internal chained scatter table with Brent's variation](https://maths-people.anu.edu.au/~brent/pub/pub013.html) for performance and efficiency.
+There are many different hashtable implementations in the world.
+Lua chooses [internal chained scatter table with Brent's variation](https://maths-people.anu.edu.au/~brent/pub/pub013.html) for performance and efficiency.

 To know more about the main position/free position and internal chained scatter table.
 I recommend you to check the references for more detail: